 Applying and Admissions

-- Identify and explore the major debates around global urbanization and sustainability.
+- Taking an interdisciplinary approach to exploring the major debates around global urbanization and sustainability.

-- Understand the potentials and limitations of design and technology interventions.
+- Understanding the potentials and limitations of design and technology interventions.

-- Construct a project that spans from conception to design and fabrication.
+- Managing a collaborative project that spans from conception to design and fabrication.

-- Build an academic portfolio to use when applying to graduate school or jobs.
+- Building an academic portfolio to use when applying to graduate school or jobs.

-- Design a product, artifact, or intervention that affects environmental awareness or change.
+- Designing a product, artifact, or intervention that affects environmental awareness or change.

 - Am I eligible to apply for the Disc* Program?

 All domestic and international current college students who are in good academic standing will be considered for the Disc* program.
 Applications from recent graduates and graduate students whose research interests closely align with Disc* curriculum will also be considered.
 See the How to Apply page for more details on eligibility.

 - I don't have any prior design experience.
 Can I apply?